he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Oracle.md

 ## Major Curse<span class="item-type">Level 11</span>

 You've learned to better balance the conflicting powers wreaking havoc on your body.
 Immediately after completing the casting of a revelation spell while you are affected by your moderate curse, your curse progresses to its major effect, rather than overwhelming you.
-This effect lasts until you [[Refocus]], which reduces your curse to its minor effect.
+This effect lasts until you [[DATABASE/action/Refocus|Refocus]], which reduces your curse to its minor effect.
 If you cast a revelation spell while under the effects of your major curse, you are overwhelmed by your curse.
  In addition, increase the number of Focus Points in your focus pool from 2 to 3.
 If you spend at least 2 Focus Points before you again Refocus, you recover 2 Focus Points when you Refocus instead of 1.

 ## Weapon Expertise<span class="item-type">Level 11</span>